Superman and the Mole Men

-Superman and the Mole Men is a 1951 American independent black-and-white superhero film released by Lippert Pictures.
+Superman and the Mole Men is a 1951 American superhero film released by Lippert Pictures.
 Produced by Barney A. Sarecky and directed by Lee Sholem, it stars George Reeves as Superman and Phyllis Coates as Lois Lane.
-It is the first feature film based on any DC Comics character.
+It is the first feature film based on any DC Comics character, and the first time George Reeves played the role of Superman, as he would later in the television series Adventures of Superman.

-The film's storyline covers reporters Clark Kent (George Reeves) and Lois Lane (Phyllis Coates) arriving in the small town of Silsby to witness the drilling of the world's deepest oil well.
-The drill, however, has penetrated the underground home of a race of small, bald humanoids who, out of curiosity, climb to the surface at night.
-They glow in the dark, which scares the local townfolk, who form a mob intent on killing the strange visitors.
-Only Superman can intervene to prevent a tragedy.
+In the film, Kent and Lane cover a story on the "world's deepest oil drill" in a small town, which inadvertently summons a pair of subterranean, humanoid creatures.
+Superman defends the creatures against the paranoid and prejudiced townspeople.

 Plot

 Clark Kent and Lois Lane arrive in the small town of Silsby to report on the world's deepest oil well.
-That night two small, furry, bald-headed dwarf humanoids come up through the shaft and scare the elderly night watchman to death.
+That night, two dwarfish, furry humanoids emerge through the shaft and scare the elderly night watchman to death.
 Lois and Clark arrive at the oil well and find the dead watchman.
-Clark and the foreman explore the surrounding area for signs of foul play when Lois glimpses one of the creatures and screams.
-No one believes her when she tells them what she saw.
+Clark and the foreman explore the surrounding area for signs of foul play, but then Lois glimpses one of the creatures.
 The medical examiner is summoned, and he later leaves with Lois.
-Clark stays behind to confront the foreman, who confesses that the well was closed for fear that they had struck radium and not oil.
-The foreman proceeds to show Clark ore samples that were collected during different stages of drilling; all of them glow brightly.
+Clark stays behind to confront the foreman, who confesses that the well was closed out of fear they had struck radium and not oil.